BASS Electric Series Rules

 - The number of competitors fishing from a boat must not exceed the craft’s safety requirements.
 During competition hours the craft must be not be propelled with a combustion engine.

 - All boats or kayaks must have adequate facilities to keep bass alive.
 Livewells must be at least 60 litres capacity, have a functioning aeration or recirculation system and be insulated if above deck (no keeper nets).

 - All anglers must carry a PFD Level 100 onboard.
 In NSW anglers fishing in vessels under 4.8m must wear this PFD at all times if they are the lone occupant in the vessel.

 - BASS Electric events have no cap on numbers of participants.

 - Anglers will fish for cash and will be paid out be paid back in prize money on a 1:5 ratio, plus Big Bass prize.

 - Trophies awarded to first place.

 - Badges awarded to top ten and Big Bass.

 - Prize packs will be random drawn amongst non cash winners.

 - On the Tournament day, anglers are only to fish during the start to finish time.
 Anglers may not “practice fish” on the tournament day.

-- Results will be posted on the scrolling scoreboard after recording, according to total weight.
+- Results will be posted on the ABT website following the event.

 - Final presentations will be as soon as possible after the final angler’s fish are weighed and the final results are posted.